eric-brechemier/within/README.md

 https://github.com/eric-brechemier/within

-within is a factory of semi-private spaces where properties can be shared and observers get notified of any change of value.
+within is a factory of semi-private spaces where properties and events can be shared.

 LANGUAGE
 ---------